pswk1/pswk1/README.md

 ### About Me

 Hi, I'm Peter (he/him/his) and I am a Los Angeles-based developer.

+Currently, I volunteer as a front-end engineer at Omou, a tutoring management service designed for remote learning.
 Outside of web development, you can find me geeking out on biomechanics and putting my experience as a physical therapy tech and trainer to use by offering practical support to maximize the long-term health benefits of strength training to those around me.

 I am committed to learning from and contributing to an inclusive team.
 If you are currently looking to fill a role, please feel free to contact me for my resume or  through one of the links below.